-This post will bring an insight on trains from Minsk and also explain to prospective passengers how to get to Minsk by train and bus
+Trains from Minsk: this post is a complete guide on riding trains in Belarus and also explain to prospective passengers how to get to Minsk by train and bus

-Minsk is the capital of Belarus and one of the least visited capitals in Europe, and it’s rather unique political system closed to the west, makes of it one of the most secluded and exotic nations who once were part of the now extinct Soviet Union.
+Minsk is the capital of Belarus and one of the least visited capitals in Europe.
+It’s rather unique political system closed to the west, makes of it one of the most secluded and exotic nations who once were part of the now extinct Soviet Union.

 Trains in Minsk and Belarus